The Beginning

 From Italy to Napa

-Giacomo Migliavacca and the founding of Migliavacca Wine Co.
+Giacomo Migliavacca & the founding of Migliavacca Wine Co.

 1833-1911